loganventer/CHAP2/CHAP2API/.http/README.md

 The HTTP files use variables for easy configuration:
 - `@apiBase` - Default API base URL (http://localhost:5000)

+**Note:** For GET and PUT requests, replace the placeholder GUID with an actual GUID from a POST response.

 ### With VS Code
 1. Install the "REST Client" extension
 2. Open any `.http` file